 Material: Fine art paper, framed

-This fine art print is a limited edition of 200 pieces.
+This is a limited edition print of 125 pieces.

 Cori is a former recipient of the YVR youth scholarship award as well as the YVR Frank O'Neill visionary award.
 These awards enabled her to begin and maintain a formal apprenticeship working with renowned Haida artist Reg Davidson in Old Massett.
 Over the course of 8 years, Cori learned carving techniques applicable to masks, sculptures and monumental works, taking part in multiple totem pole projects.

 Cori now lives and works from her home studio in Skidegate, Haida Gwaii and maintains a working relationship with her mentor Reg.
 She also spends time learning from and working with Ben Davidson, expanding her knowledge and skills in painting and carving in his studio and gallery in Skidegate.